Solon

 Hellenic Sage

 He is known as a statesman who laid the foundations of Athenian democracy and made important arrangements to ensure justice and social balance.
-Solon's story tells the story of the transformation from an economic system based on bondage to a society where the first seeds of democracy were sown.
+Solon’s story is one of transformation—from an economic system based on bondage to a society where the first seeds of democracy were sown.

 ARISTOCRATIC SCION

-He was born into an aristocratic dynasty called the Pisistratids, but it is thought that the branch he belonged to was not very wealthy.
+He was born into an aristocratic dynasty called the Pisistratids, though it is thought the branch he belonged to was not particularly wealthy.
 One of his relatives was Pisistratus, a powerful political figure who later became infamous as a tyrant.
-However, at the time of the youth of the would-be tyrant, Solon adored Pisistratus and was his mentor.
+However, in the youth of the would-be tyrant, Solon adored Pisistratus and served as his mentor.

-Coming from the established rulers of Athens, Solon was brought up among the traditional nobility, yet he came to have more democratic values and tastes.
-Despite his aristocratic background, Solon is known for his reforms that focused on improving the welfare of the people and ensuring justice in social affairs.
-Solon is known to have been an educated young man and gained wealth through trade, a rather untraditional pursuit for an aristocrat that marked him out with some dubious distinction.
+Coming from the established rulers of Athens, Solon was brought up among the traditional nobility, yet he came to adopt more democratic values and tastes.
+Despite his aristocratic background, Solon is known for reforms focused on improving the welfare of the people and ensuring justice in social affairs.
+He was known to have been an educated young man and gained wealth through trade—a rather untraditional pursuit for an aristocrat, which marked him out with some dubious distinction.

 Solon also achieved an illustrious military career.
-He was the leader of the Athenian army, presiding over the forces during the major war against Megara over the island of Salamis.
-A significant slew of victories during this war can be attributed to the valor of the leader.
-At one point, after the disastrous defeat at [blah], it was almost made a capital offense to mention the name of Salamis in all discursive contexts.
+He was the leader of the Athenian army during the major war against Megara over the island of Salamis.
+A significant slew of victories in this war can be attributed to his valor.
+At one point, after repeated failures against Megara, it was nearly made a capital offense in Athens to even mention the name of Salamis.

-The young commander was affronted by this, being an advocate of freedom of speech and seeing this as cowardice.
-Mustering his poetical skills, he made a grand speech to inspire his soldiers to fight for the island for the honor of Athena.
-The valiance of this speech led the shocked leaders of Athens to rescind the law, as they placed their trust in his judgements.
+The young commander was affronted by this, being an advocate of free speech and seeing the decree as cowardly.
+Mustering his poetical skills, he delivered a grand speech to inspire the Athenians to fight for the island in the name of Athena.
+The passion of his speech led the shocked leaders of Athens to rescind the law, placing their trust in his judgment.

-At the end of the conflict, the powerful archons of Sparta negotiated and presided over the decision of whether to award Salamis to Megara or Athens, which was partially based on weighing up historical evidence of settlement on the empty island by each city.
-Solon’s valiance as a poet and rhetorical speaker, as well as his intense bravery and sincerity, swayed the stony-faced Spartans into giving control of the island to Athens.
+At the end of the conflict, the powerful archons of Sparta presided over the decision of whether to award Salamis to Megara or Athens.
+This was partially based on weighing historical evidence of settlement by each city.
+Solon’s poetic and rhetorical brilliance, along with his bravery and sincerity, swayed the stony-faced Spartans into awarding the island to Athens.

 Solon was also famous as a poet and writer.
-In his poetical treatises about moral values, justice and political reform, it contains instructions that prioritize the whole welfare and order of society.
-His esteemed talent as a poet helped him both in his political career and in his public reputation as a business magnate.
-In his poems, he gave strong messages to the Athenians about the type of society he wished to construct.
+His poetic treatises on moral values, justice, and political reform contain instructions that prioritize the welfare and order of society.
+His esteemed talent as a poet supported both his political career and his public reputation as a businessman.
+In his poetry, he delivered strong messages to the Athenians about the kind of society he wished to create.

-These creative works are important for understanding the thinking behind Solon's reforms because his writings as a poet reflect their ideological underpinnings.
-For example, he criticized the gap between the rich and the other segments of society; the expressions in his poetry show the steps he took to enforce meaningful parities.
+These works are important for understanding the thinking behind Solon’s reforms, as his writings reflect their ideological underpinnings.
+For example, he criticized the gap between the rich and other segments of society; the sentiments in his poetry illuminate the steps he took to enforce meaningful parity.

-He was also known to have engaged in many occult rites, such as the Delphic Mystery of Apollo.
-Many of the facets of his life related to his worship of Azazel, whose Ethics echo much of the personal character and ambitions of Solon as a great legislator and philanthropist.
+He was also known to have engaged in various occult rites, such as the Delphic Mystery of Apollo.
+Many facets of his life were tied to his worship of Apollo, whose ethics mirror much of Solon’s personal character and ambitions as a great legislator and philanthropist.

 INTERVENTION IN ATHENS

-His political career began at a time when Athens was experiencing internal turmoil and serious social problems due to stratifications of wealth and the nature of the creditor/debtor relationship prevalent in society at the time.
+His political career began at a time when Athens was experiencing internal turmoil and severe social problems, primarily due to the stratification of wealth and the creditor/debtor relationships dominating society.

-At that time, Athens was ruled by aristocrats and the rich.
-Many of the people particularly in Northern Attica were being thrown into poverty, and farmers also chafed at the amount of debts they had thrust upon them.
-Many citizens from this region, critical to defending Athens against Sparta and Megara, had fallen into slavery due to debts and had lost their land, meaning they were held in bondage to creditors who in theory were meant to protect their interests but in reality often abused them.
-This was causing serious polarization and internal unrest in Athenian society, which was on the brink of a major economic and social crisis.
+Athens at the time was ruled by aristocrats and the wealthy.
+Many citizens, particularly in Northern Attica, were being driven into poverty, and farmers resented the heavy debts forced upon them.
+Many from this region—crucial to Athens’ defense against Sparta and Megara—had fallen into slavery due to unpaid debts and lost their land, becoming bound to creditors who were theoretically meant to protect their interests but in reality often abused them.
+This was causing severe polarization and unrest, with Athenian society teetering on the brink of major economic and social crisis.

-This situation was not aided by the Laws of Drakon that held sway for many years in Athens, which were notoriously severe (from these laws, we have the English word ‘draconian’), setting many people to end up as debtors on the flimsiest of pretexts, not even just the poor.
-Large portions of Athenian society resented these laws and regarded them as intrusive, unjust and destructive.
+This situation was exacerbated by the Laws of Drakon, which had long held sway in Athens and were notoriously harsh (from which the English word “draconian” derives).
+These laws sent many people into debt slavery on the flimsiest pretexts—not just the poor.
+Large portions of society resented these laws, viewing them as intrusive, unjust, and destructive.

-Regardless, the exploitation of the poor by the aristocrats and the prevalence of debt bondage had reached the point of revolt in Northern Attica.
-It seemed as if Athenian society was about to be dragged into a great civil war.
-At this stage, both the rich and the poor commissioned Solon to solve the problem before their eyes.
-It was believed from his high-mindedness and participation in all facets of society that he would be a fair and balanced legislator who would protect the rights of all.
+By this point, exploitation by the aristocracy and the prevalence of debt bondage had pushed Northern Attica to the verge of revolt.
+A civil war seemed imminent.
+At this moment, both the rich and the poor turned to Solon to solve the crisis.
+It was believed, due to his high-mindedness and engagement with all facets of society, that he would be a fair and balanced legislator who could protect the rights of all.

 REFORMS AND LAWS

-Solon was elected as archon (chief judge) to solve these social and economic problems in Athens.
-He immediately took to the task of making balanced adjustment that would satisfy all segments of society and give a distinct character to the Athenian state.
-Quickly, his reforms led to radical changes in the political and social structure of Athens.
+Solon was elected archon (chief judge) to solve the social and economic problems in Athens.
+He immediately took to the task of making balanced adjustments that would satisfy all segments of society and give a distinct character to the Athenian state.
+His reforms quickly led to radical changes in the political and social structure of Athens.

-The aim of Solon was to create a distinctive character in Athens to that of other Greek states without destabilizing the situation.
-While he admired Lycurgus’ reforms, he held an abhorrence of the system of the helots and how parity among the Spartans had been achieved due to their subjugation.
+Solon’s aim was to create a distinctive character for Athens, different from that of other Greek states, without destabilizing the situation.
+While he admired Lycurgus’ reforms, he abhorred the system of the helots and how parity among the Spartans had been achieved through their subjugation.
 Therefore, Solon set about leaving the affairs of the magistracy to the upper classes, while enhancing participation in society for others.

-In concordance with the character of Azazel, Solon thought deeply about balance, growth, and the factors that could lead to prosperity in the life of a citizen.
-War-like societies of the time such as Sparta and Thebes were seen as limited by him, characterized by an oligarchial and totalizing system that left little room for individual initiative.
-Solon believed in an idea of Athens where culture, leisure, science, exercise of religion and other facets of expressing citizenship could blossom, as long as certain liberties were enshrined and the interests of all classes were negotiated.
-Of course, this still came with a condition, a condition where male citizens paid their proper dues in military service.
+In concordance with the character of Apollo, Solon thought deeply about balance, growth, and the factors that could lead to prosperity in the life of a citizen.
+War-like societies of the time, such as Sparta and Thebes, were seen by him as limited—characterized by oligarchical and totalizing systems that left little room for individual initiative.
+Solon believed in an idea of Athens where culture, leisure, science, the exercise of religion, and other facets of expressing citizenship could blossom, as long as certain liberties were enshrined and the interests of all classes were negotiated.
+Of course, this still came with a condition: male citizens had to pay their proper dues in military service.

-One of Solon's most famous reforms is the debt relief law called Seisachtheia, or “removal of burden ordinance”.
-With this reform, he decreed that Athenians could not be slaves, unless they were criminals and deemed appropriate for servitude as a punishment.
-This was one of the measures that ensured for centuries that the word ‘Athenian’ was synonymous with freedom.
+One of Solon's most famous reforms was the debt relief law called Seisachtheia, or “removal of burden ordinance.”
+With this reform, he decreed that Athenians could not be slaves unless they were criminals and deemed appropriate for servitude as punishment.
+This was one of the measures that ensured, for centuries, that the word Athenian was synonymous with freedom.

-Therefore, he freed Athenians who had become slaves due to debt bondage, and he recalled as many Athenian slaves from foreign states as possible.
+He therefore freed Athenians who had become slaves due to debt bondage and recalled as many Athenian slaves from foreign states as possible.
 It also allowed those who had lost their land to regain possession of it.
-Solon also abolished forms of serfdom that had recently appeared in Attica.
-This reform meant an end to debt slavery and the enhancement of debt relief for the poor.
-To cultivate patriotisim, Solon also banned the pledging of land for debt.
+Solon abolished forms of serfdom that had recently appeared in Attica.
+This reform ended debt slavery and enhanced debt relief for the poor.
+To cultivate patriotism, Solon also banned the pledging of land for debt.

 Solonian enhancements in this area brought great relief to society and created an expansionist ethos in Athens, similar to how anti-slavery efforts galvanized the British many years later.